VirusTLNR/LethalIntelligence/README.md

     * No major features yet..

 * Cunning
-    * Hiding items in bushes (currently 1 - planned to fill all bushes with items)
+    * Stealing in the area around the ship and hiding them in bushes (currently 1 occurs 99% of the time, more is possible but not guaranteed!)
     * Call a fake dropship using the terminal
+    * Tampers with the breaker box to turn off the lights, will keep turning the lights off while they are alive.

 * Deceiving
     * Use terminal code